 A Quest for the Top Performing Sectors

-European Real Estate Returns Outpace U.S. Returns
+European Real Estate Returns Expected to Outpace U.S. Returns

 Real estate is often seen as a local business, which makes comparing valuations globally a challenge.
 But Green Street, with more than three decades of real estate analysis and a high-caliber team of more than 50 researchers focused on European and U.S. public and private real estate markets, has developed valuation frameworks that can help investors spot opportunities across sectors and geographies.

 Today, real estate returns are far more attractive in Europe than they are in the United States when compared to local bond rates.
 Europe’s relative attractiveness is true in both the private and public markets.
 This is because REIT discounts to Green Street’s estimated private market value of the properties they own are roughly similar across continents.
 In fact, discounts are often comparable across sectors within different regions, suggesting that while real estate is a local game, broad trends can transcend borders.

 In the public market, Green Street covers nearly 125 real estate companies divided across almost two dozen sectors in the United States and Europe.
 Three sectors stand out as having the best risk-adjusted return expectations, all in Europe.
 Green Street’s favorite sector in Europe is self-storage because the business is still institutionalizing and therefore offers a very attractive rate of return.
 Self-storage has one of the lowest capital expenditure (cap-ex) burdens of any real estate asset class.
 Owners need to invest less in their properties over time to keep them competitive, providing a huge advantage that is often not fully appreciated by the market.
 In addition, self-storage offers a strong net operating income (NOI) growth profile as the sector is enjoying a high pace of adoption by European consumers, which should boost occupancy and create room for excess development profits.